dotherightthing/control-traktor/README.md

 3. Run `npm install` to install dependencies, run the build which outputs to `release`
 4. Run `npm run backup` to overwrite local files with deployed files
 5. Run `npm run watch` to build and update the release folder as you save file changes
-6. Run `npm run installrelease` to copy the release files to system folders
+6. Run `npm run release:install` to generate the release folder and copy the contents to system folders
-7. Run `npm run release:shared` to copy the release to `/Users/Shared/control-traktor/release` for sharing with other users on the same machine
+7. Run `npm run release:share` to generate the release folder and copy it to `/Users/Shared/control-traktor/release` for sharing with other users on the same machine

 ### Supporting several macOS users